krwndbbs/MOLEQL/README.md

 the mouse along the y axis of the window.
 The size of the model may be made smaller by depressing the "S" key or larger with the "L" key.
 No other manipulations have been programmed at this time.

+## Acknowledgements and Citations

+I needed to learn GUI programming in the Python environment.

+## Contributions

 Anyone interested in contributing to this project should contact me by email: